wswebcreation/rn-tango/README.md

 4. In the folder [./tango-data](./tango-data/) you will find a script called `download-thumbnails.js` which can be executed by running `npm run download-thumbnails`.
 This will store all thumbnails to [./tango-data/thumbnails/](./tango-data/thumbnails/)

-5. Parse the data (need to think of something smart to do this) into a structure like this
+5. Parse the data

+The images need to be processed into the following structure

 ### Data structure